China’s Social Credit Score

 An Ethics Case Study

 As CNBC recently reported, China is on its way to developing a “social credit score” that would be applied to every one of its citizens.
 Several pilot programs have already been implemented, and a single nation-wide program is scheduled to begin in 2020:

 Part financial credibility indicator and part compliance mechanism, the social credit system aims to generate a score for individuals and institutions in China based on data like tax filings and driving demerits.
 And while consumers may reap rewards, the score also functions as a signal mechanism for authorities about whom or what deserves to be penalized.

 Eight private companies have been approved to test social credit score systems—including a subsidiary of Alibaba.
 They compile information from various sources in order to assign citizens a score.
-Alibaba’s Sesame Credit uses what it describes as a "complex algorithm" to do that; in a statement to the BBC, the company however rejected “persistent rumours that the organisation monitors users' social media activity when assessing their social credit.”
+Alibaba’s Sesame Credit uses what it describes as a "complex algorithm" to do that; in a statement to the BBC, the company however rejected “persistent rumours that the organization monitors users' social media activity when assessing their social credit.”
 (Many companies outside of China have incorporated the use of social media data in decision about extending credit.
 More recently, however, the usefulness of such data in credit determinations has been questioned.)

 The CNBC article describes both current benefits arising from the implementation of the Chinese social credit score systems (such as waivers of security deposits for various rentals) and potential future drawbacks related to privacy and social control.
 Its author adds that